What's All the FAFSA Fuss? 6 Tips to Maximize Financial Aid Eligibility

 If you're new to the world of financial aid and college admissions, filling out the Free Application for Federal Student Aid (FAFSA form) can seem like a daunting task.
 After all, your financial aid package will be determined based on the information you submit, so you want to take care to do everything right.

 First Off, Fill It OutEven if you don't think you'll qualify for financial aid, you still should file your FAFSA.
 You may be pleasantly surprised to find that you qualify for some aid, or at least for federally subsidized student loans that have lower interest rates than most private loans.
-Because the cost of college is high, even higher-income families may qualify for some types of assistance.
+Because the cost of paying for college is high, even higher-income families may qualify for some types of assistance.

 Watch Out For Costly Errors"An incorrect social security number can have a ripple effect on whether information gets linked with all colleges to which the student has applied," warns Kevin Michaelsen, Director of Financial Assistance at Meredith College, a women's institution in Raleigh, N.C.
 "It can be difficult to clear up the issue and may require completion of a new FAFSA form."
 This error occurs more often than you'd think, says Michaelsen, noting that he's seen parents mistakenly enter a social security number for a different family member.
 Other common mistakes include inputting the wrong number of household members or using the wrong tax figures.